 As a professional UX/UI designer for 10+ years, I’ve been an individual contributor, as well as a Manager, leading teams of designers and developers to create amazing web and native mobile experiences.
 Working with many Fortune 50 companies, I have had the opportunity to develop expertise in many roles: Senior UX Designer, User Experience Design Evangelist, Senior Visual Designer, front-end developer, manager, consultant.
 The professional requirements throughout these roles were many and varied, providing the opportunity to hone skills across the design spectrum.

-I can bring deep knowledge with the overall User Experience Process and a solid working knowledge of prototyping and web-development technologies and methods.
+I can bring deep knowledge of and experience with the overall User Experience Process and a solid working knowledge of prototyping and web-development technologies and methods.
 I’ve been able to bring my expertise with such clients as Visa, T-Mobile, the State of Michigan, Hasbro, and many, many others.

 I’m a team-player, but can self-direct and remain motivated on my own, when necessary.
 I love, though, to work with small teams of designers and developers to craft delightful and useful digital solutions to tough and complicated problems.

 Customer Experience Designer, Deloitte Digital

 In this role as a Customer Experience Design Consultant, I worked directly with the clients on-site.
 This lead me to travel 4 out of 5 days of the week, creating artifacts, working with the client, and guiding our team in the Seattle Studio.
 I was both an individual contributor and also have led UX/UI teams to produce Responsive Web and Native Mobile applications.
 Clients included Visa, T-Mobile, the State of Michigan, JCPenney, and other Fortune 50 companies across financial, technical, energy, mobile device, and telecom sectors.